Batch Processing API

 Bucket region

-The bucket to which the results will be delivered needs to be in the eu-central-1
+The bucket to which the results will be delivered needs to be in the same region as the batch deployment you will use, that is, either eu-central-1

 Bucket settings